 The results from preclinical studies should show whether the treatment is likely to be safe for testing in humans.
 While these findings are helpful, they are not a substitute for testing in the human body.

-Clinical trials measure how a treatment will work by testing it on a large number of people.
-This is to make sure that any effects observed are actually related to the treatment and occur for many people, rather than just random effects in one person.
+Clinical trials measure how a treatment will work by testing it on many people.
+This is to make sure that any effects observed are related to the treatment and not just random.

 In most (but not all) clinical trials, the new treatment is compared to something else, called a ‘control’.
 The people in the control group might be given a placebo (a substance, test or procedure that looks the same as the new treatment but has no effect), or a treatment that is already being used for the same condition.